inkytonik/kiama/README.txt

 Kiama is distributed under the GNU Lesser General Public License.
 See the files COPYING and COPYING.LESSER for details of these licenses.
 More information can be found at http://www.gnu.org/licenses/.

-Licenses that apply to code from which Kiama code was derived are provided in COPYING.OTHER.